Montgomery St. Peter Montgomery St. Peter

 For Next Time…

 Husky Excursions.
-Multiple companies offer different of Husky excursions including husky mushing, dog sledding and cuddling with cute puppies.
+Multiple companies offer different types of husky excursions including husky mushing, dog sledding and cuddling with cute puppies.
 Experiences vary from short 30 minute trips, to hour long excursions and overnight stays watching for the Northern Lights.